Linaro/website/_posts/current/blog/2020-02-26-multiprocessing-and-openamp-messaging-demo.md

 ---
+author: bill.fletcher
+category: blog
+date: '2020-02-26 11:54:46'
+image: /assets/images/content/Billsdemo.png
 layout: post
-title: Multiprocessing and OpenAMP Messaging Demo
-date: "2020-02-26 11:54:46"
-image: /assets/images/content/Billsdemo.png
 tags:
 - Multiprocessing
 - OpenAMP
 - Zephyr
-  - Devicetree
 - IoT
 - Embedded
 - 96Boards
-  - Avenger96
-  - STMicroelectronics
-category: blog
-author: bill.fletcher
+title: Multiprocessing and OpenAMP Messaging Demo
 ---

 Linaro and its members are developing a set of software components and tools to help with a system approach to multiprocessing.
 This short video shows a multiprocessing demo running on the STM32MP1 from STMicroelectronics.